Precious Gondwe: Career

 Precious Gondwe started her career in 2012 as student and legal intern attache' at Lerumo Mogobe Legal Practitioners.
 In 2018 she established her own firm Precious & Partners in Botswana.
 Over the years she has gained recognition as one of the prominent legal practitioners in Southern Africa.

 She moved to the UK and worked in the UK's Legal 500's and later returned to Botswana to establish her law firm in 2018.

 In 2021 she became an arbitrator with the Association of Arbitrators in South Africa.
-In March of 2023, she was appointed speaker and moderator during Forbes Africa Summit which was hosted in Botswana.
+In March 2023, she was appointed speaker and moderator during Forbes Africa Summit which was hosted in Botswana.
 In the same year, she was selected to represent Botswana as a delegate at the Commonwealth Study Conference by the Duke of Edinburgh in Canada as hosted by HRH Princess Anne of the United Kingdom, an initiative for the mentorship of Commonwealth Youth Leaders of which she remains Alumni.
 She is a fellow with the World Bank Group under the Women, Business & Law initiative where she contributes to legal research and policy analysis.
 She has also contributed for the last two consecutive years as Research Fellow in the Business Ready Report (B Ready 2023-2024 & 2024/2025).

 In 2018, she founded the Pan African Game Changers (PAGC), an initiative focused on mobilizing, mentoring, and uplifting young African women and me to become leaders and pioneers of change in their communities.
 Through PAGC, she has been at the forefront of several projects in education, poverty alleviation programs and related economic empowerment programs and has reached and mentored over 10,000 youth across twelve African countries and the world over.